Audra505/Financial-Operational-Analytics/Technical_Implementation.md

 **Target Table:**
 `staging.transactions_clean`

-This enforces a **clear separation between data transformation logic(ETL) and database storage responsibilities.**
+This enforces a clear separation between **ETL transformation logic and database storage responsibilities, reducing coupling and improving governance.**

+---

 # Database & Schema Design
 The PostgreSQL database is structured to simulate a production analytics environment.